6 cyber tips your employees need to know when shopping online

 Advise your bank and credit card providers if you think you have revealed your bank details and change your password on the account that’s been compromised – if you use the same details for other online accounts , you will also need to change those passwords.
 Also, if you think you might have exposed your company’s IT system to malware when clicking on a link, let your IT provider know straight away, and/or check your virus protection is up to date.

-Taking some simple precautions should help your employees make the most of Cyber Monday but remember the old adage, if an online offer seems too good to be true, then it probably is.
+Taking some simple precautions should help your employees make the most of the Black Friday period but remember the old adage, if an online offer seems too good to be true, then it probably is.